konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 <img src="docs/images/level4-azureml.png" width-500 /><br/>

-By collections metrics and logs in Azure Monitor and Azure Application Insights, you can judge if deployed model performs well or not and system performance is enough or not.
-Although often people judgement intervenes, you can trigger retraining pipeline automatically.
+Metrics and logs are logged and analyzed in Azure Monitor and Azure Application Insights.
+You can check if deployed model performs well or not and system performance is enough or not.
+Retraining job is triggered by the defined metrics automatically or via human judgments.

-When deploying new model into existing inference endpoint, you can use blue-green deployment to control traffics into production inference endpoint before rolling new model out completely.
+When deploying new model into existing inference endpoint (`Managed Online Endpoint` in this case), you can use blue-green deployment to control traffics into production inference endpoint before rolling new model out completely to minimize the risk of failures.

 ---

 ## Summary

-We introduced a concept of MLOps maturity model and explained the architecture and product features of Microsoft Technologies (Azure Machine Learning and GitHub) in each maturity levels.
+We introduced a concept of MLOps maturity model and explained the architecture and product features of Azure Machine Learning and GitHub etc in each maturity levels.
 We also discussed the challenges and what's next items for each maturity levels.
+We will describe how to implement MLOps with Azure Machine Learning and GitHub in the next blog.

 ## About the author

 Keita Onabuta

+Meer